 Although yoga guru Swami Ramdev's name is often associated with protest, his style of yoga still offers physical exercise and rehabilitation by completing poses and breath work.
-If you’re experiencing joint pain, completing some of Ramdev’s recommended poses, including gentle stretching and strength-building, might provide relief.
+If you’re experiencing joint pain, doing some of Ramdev’s recommended poses, including gentle stretching and strength-building, might provide relief.

-Bridge Pose for Knees, Shoulders and Wrists
+1. Bridge Pose for Knees, Shoulders and Wrists

 You can choose to keep your arms alongside your body, with your palms pressing into the mat or interlace your fingers and press your wrists together on the ground beneath your back.
 You can rise up to your toes, lifting and sinking the heels, for some ankle stretches.

-Hug Your Knees
+2. Hug Your Knees

-This easy Ramdev yoga pose helps your knee and hip joints.
-To get into this pose, lie on your back and hug both knees into your chest, rocking gently from side to side.
+HOW TO DO IT: Lie on your back and hug both knees into your chest, rocking gently from side to side.
 Allow your left leg to drop down to the mat, keeping the knee bent to make the pose slightly easier if desired.
 Continue hugging your right knee into your chest, relaxing to give the joint time to release.
 Then, switch to stretch the other side.

-Cobra Pose for Your Wrists
+3. Cobra Pose for Your Wrists

-Cobra prose not only strengthens your back and core, but can help relieve pressure in your wrists.
-To begin Cobra prose, lie on your belly with your legs extended and pressed together.
+HOW TO DO IT: Lie on your belly with your legs extended and pressed together.
 Place your palms on the mat directly beneath your shoulders, exhale, and then lift your torso on an inhale, extending your arms completely.
 Keep your shoulders straight and dropping away from your neck, and continue to press your palms into the mat.

-Child’s Pose for Shoulders
+4. Child’s Pose for Shoulders

 To access your shoulders more deeply, lift your right arm and allow it to drape across your back, with your right hand resting near your left hip.
 Switch sides to stretch your left shoulder, too.